biothings/biothings.api/docs/tutorial/studio_guide.rst

    the ``release`` key; https://github.com/sirloon/FIRE will demonstrate the parallelization in the uploader section.

-2. "Advanced" data plugins
+4.2.
+Advanced plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This type of plugins is more advanced in the sense that it's plain python code.
-They typically come from a code export of a manifest-based plugin.
+They typically come from a code export of a manifest plugin.
 The resulting python code defines dumpers and uploaders as python class, inheriting from BioThings SDK components.
 These plugins can be written from scratch, they're "advanced" because they require more knowledge about
 BioThings SDK.

 In the root folder (local folder or remote git repository), a ``__init__.py`` is expected, and should contain imports for one dumper, and one or more uploaders.

 An example of advanced data plugin can be found at https://github.com/sirloon/mvcgi_advanced.git.
-It comes from "mvcgi" manifest-based plugin, where code was exported.
+It comes from "mvcgi" manifest plugin, where code was exported.

 =========================
-Hooks and custom commands
+5. Hooks and custom commands
 =========================

 While it's possible to define custom commands for the Hub console by deriving class ``biothings.hub.HubServer``, there's also an easy way to enrich existing commands using **hooks**.